European rabbit: Predators

-Diseases and parasites
+Diseases, parasites and immunity

-The European rabbit is the only species fatally attacked by myxomatosis.
+The European rabbit is the only species to be fatally affected by myxomatosis.
 The most lethal strain has a five-day incubation period, after which the eyelids swell, with the inflammation quickly spreading to the base of the ears, the forehead, and nose.
 At the same time, the anal and genital areas also swell.
-During the last stages of the disease, the swellings discharge a fluid rich in viral material, with death usually following on the 11th-12th day of infection.
-In Britain, the primary carrier of myxomatosis is the flea Spilopsyllus cuniculi, while in Australia it is mosquitoes.
+During the last stages of the disease, the swellings discharge a fluid rich in viral material, with death usually following on the 11th–12th day of infection.
+The primary carrier of myxomatosis varies based on location; in North America and Australia, it is carried by multiple species of mosquitoes, while in Britain its primary carrier is the rabbit flea (Spilopsyllus cuniculi).

-Rabbit haemorrhagic disease (RHD), also known as viral haemorrhagic disease or rabbit calicivirus disease in Australia, is specific to the European rabbit, and causes lesions of acute necrotising hepatitis, disseminated intravascular coagulation, and haemorrhaging, mainly in the lungs.
+Rabbit haemorrhagic disease (RHD), also known as viral haemorrhagic disease or rabbit calicivirus disease in Australia, is specific to the European rabbit, and causes lesions of acute necrotizing hepatitis, disseminated intravascular coagulation, and haemorrhaging, mainly in the lungs.
 Susceptible specimens may die within 30 hours of infection.
 Most rabbits in the UK are immune to RHD, due to exposure to a weaker strain.